Many-Body Localization in Translational Invariant Diamond Ladders with Flat Bands: Dynamics of Typical Nonequilibrium States

+where $n_{N'/2,a}$ is the particle number operator for the position of the peak and $\ket{\Psi}$ is, as before, a Gaussian distributed random vector in particle number eigenbasis.
+In this work, the central area always consists of $N'=5$ cells containing five particles or five holes.
+After generation of this region, the coefficients of $\ket{\varphi_{\text{s,d}}^{N'}}$ can be embedded in larger Hilbert spaces $\binom{3\cdot N}{5}$ with empty cells outside the center for states $\ket{\Psi_s^{N}}$ or $\binom{3\cdot N}{3\cdot N-5}$ with filled cells for states $\ket{\Psi_d^{N}}$.
+The conventional procedure of generating such types of states allows the randomly filled background to be distributed over the whole real space, i.e, over $N$ instead of $N'$ cells.
+The purpose of our choice of initial states is to make participation ratios [see below] comparable for varying system sizes.

-where $\ket{0}$ is the vacuum state and the product runs over the occupied sites (black circles) in Fig. \ref{fig:time}(a).
-The system sizes are 10 unit cells with 5 and 25 particles, respectively, yielding a Hilbert-space dimension of $d=142506$ for both cases.
-Starting with these configurations, we calculate the time evolution numerically and consider three different quantities which provide information on localization over time \cite{Santos2017,Santos2020}.
-The results in Fig. \ref{fig:time}(b) show the expectation values of the inhomogeneity operator (\ref{eq:A}) measured for $\ket{\Psi_{\text{s},\text{d}}^{10}(t)}$.
+Starting with these configurations, we calculate the time evolution numerically and consider three different quantities which provide information on localization over time \cite{2017Santos,2020Santos}.
+The results in Fig.~\ref{fig:time}(b) show the expectation values of the inhomogeneity operator (\ref{eq:A}) measured for $\ket{\Psi_{\text{s},\text{d}}^{10}(t)}$.
 The initial value $\braket{A(0)}$ has to be equal for same initial states, however, the time evolution is strongly influenced by the value of $t_3$.
 For $t_3\neq 0$ the expectation values approach $\braket{A}_\text{eq}=1/2$ corresponding to thermal equilibrium and only vary weakly from then on.
-If the band is flat for $t_3=0$, the relaxation values stay at $\braket{A}_\infty\approx 0.784$ for the sparse and $\braket{A}_\infty\approx 0.441$ for the dense system, showing that the system retains a memory of the initial state. \\ In Fig. \ref{fig:time}(c) we show the revival probabilities $R(t)=\left|\braket{\Psi_{\text{s},\text{d}}^{10}(t)|\Psi_{\text{s},\text{d}}^{10}}\right|^2$ which give the probabilities for evolving states to return back into their initial settings.
+If the band is flat for $t_3=0$, however, the relaxation values stay at $\braket{A}_\infty\approx 0.784$ for the sparse and $\braket{A}_\infty\approx 0.441$ for the dense system, showing that the system retains a memory of the initial state.

+In Fig.~\ref{fig:time}(c) we show the revival probabilities $R(t)=\left|\braket{\Psi_{\text{s},\text{d}}^{10}(t)|\Psi_{\text{s},\text{d}}^{10}}\right|^2$ which give the probabilities for evolving states to return back into their initial states.
 In the flat-band case the revival probability approaches a much larger value $R_\infty$ for long times around which $R(t)$ fluctuates.
 The ratio between $R_\infty$ for $t_3=0$ and $t_3=1/4$ is $27.59$ in the sparse and $37.36$ in dense case.
-Hence, it is in both cases many times more probable to return if the flat band is present, again showing a higher degree of localization.\\ In Fig. \ref{fig:time}(d) the time evolution of the participation ratio (PR) is shown.
-It is defined as \cite{Beugeling2015,Santos2017}:
+Hence, it is in both cases many times more probable to return if the FB is present, again showing a higher degree of localization.

+In Fig.~\ref{fig:time}(d) the time evolution of the participation ratio (PR) is shown.
+It is defined as \cite{2015Beugeling,2017Santos}:

 with $\ket{\chi_i}$ being the real-space many-particle basis.